shuhei/babel-angular2-app/README.md

 # Build Angular 2 app with babel

+A skeleton Angular 2 app built with babel.

-- Bundle app into one file.
+- Bundles JavaScript files into one file.
 No lazy loading.
-- Use babel instead of Traceur.
+- Uses babel instead of Traceur.
-- `@` annotation and type annotation transformer for babel.
+- Supports `@` annotation and type annotation with babel transformer plugins.
+- (Very limited rtts_assert supoort)

 ## Try